Qelbree is a nonstimulant ADHD medication approved by the FDA to treat symptoms in adults and children over 6.

 Increased Risk of Suicidal Thoughts Associated with Qelbree

-Qelbree may increase suicidal thoughts and actions in some children with ADHD, especially within the first few months of treatment or when the dose is changed.
-Caregivers should closely monitor any new or sudden changes in mood or behavior, and call the child’s doctor immediately if there are any new or sudden changes, or if there is development of suicidal thoughts or actions.
+Qelbree may increase suicidal thoughts and actions in some patients, especially within the first few months of treatment or when the dose is changed.
+Closely monitor any new or sudden changes in mood or behavior, and call your doctor immediately if there are any new or sudden changes, or if there is development of suicidal thoughts or actions.

 Qelbree and Mania or Hypomania in Patients with Bipolar Disorder

 Noradrenergic drugs may induce a manic or mixed episode in patients with bipolar disorder.
 Before starting Qelbree, patients should be screened for bipolar disorder.
 Screening should include a detailed psychiatric history, including a personal or family history of suicide, bipolar disorder, and depression.